Use these editable school bus name puzzles to work on alphabet recognition and name practice with your kids.

 Kids can work on spelling and recognizing their names with these puzzles, but here are some additional literacy activity ideas.

-Alphabet Knowledge: As kids are working on the puzzles, here are some questions that will help build alphabet knowledge.
+Alphabet Knowledge: As kids are working on the puzzles, here are some questions that will help build letter skills.

 - What letters do you see?